 Every single day, United Parcel Service (UPS) trucks make their way across the country, delivering packages to homes and businesses.
 But what happens if you’re injured in a UPS truck accident?
 Can you sue UPS for personal injury?

 The answer to this question depends on the circumstances of your case.
 If you were hit by a UPS truck while walking or driving, then you may have grounds to file a personal injury lawsuit.
-However, in a no-fault state like Florida, it may be difficult to recover damages if the truck driver was at fault.
+However, in a no-fault state like Florida, it may be difficult to recover damages if the truck driver is at fault.

 Continue reading to find a discussion on the grounds on which you can sue UPS for personal injury and what evidence you will need to prove your case.
 To learn more about your legal options after being injured by a UPS truck in Hallandale Beach, contact Jared Spingarn, Accident Attorney for a free consultation.